VirtuosoResearch/Boosting-multitask-learning-on-graphs/README.md

 - `--num_samples` specifies the number of sampled subsets.
 - `--min_task_num` specifies the minimum number of tasks in a subset.
 - `--max_task_num` specifies the maximum number of tasks in a subset.
-- `--task_set_name` specifies the name of the file used for saving the sampled subsets.
+- `--task_set_name` specifies the file name for saving the sampled subsets.
 - `--save_name` specifies the filename that saves the training results.

 We show an example below that samples subsets of tasks on the Youtube dataset: